strugg/Geo-alarm/README.md

 # Geo-alarm

-Multiplatform aplication that will set an alarm in order of a map location.
+Multiplatform aplication that will set an alarm by a map location.